roman-bagdasarian/Classifying-Quantum-Phases-of-Matter/README.md

 Higher values of $f$ indicate better solutions.

-## Tips

-- Reduced density matrices of small subsystems may already carry enough information about the phase.
-- Consider different encoding strategies such as angle or amplitude encoding.
-You can find the pre-defined Classiq method for angle encoding [here](https://docs.classiq.io/latest/explore/functions/qmod_library_reference/classiq_open_library/variational_data_encoding/variational_data_encoding/#encode-on-bloch)
-- You may apply classical preprocessing, but the model must ultimately be quantum.

 ## This Repository

 In this repo you can find the following files:
 - `FLIQ_Challenge_ClassiqDuQIS.ipynb` – the notebook with code snippets, in which you will show your solution
 - `training_data.npz` – file with randomized measurements.
 There are 10 data points corresponding to each of the two phases studied
 - `phase_diagram.png` – Rydberg phase diagram for a 51-particle neutral atom array

+## Submission Instructions

+On the submission platform, please upload the main Jupyter notebook along with any additional `.py` files used for data processing.
+You should also include:

+- The quantum program (`qprog`) saved as a `.json` file
+- The trained model parameters saved as a `.npz` file using NumPy

+Ensure all files necessary to reproduce your results are included in the submission.

+## Tips

+- Reduced density matrices of small subsystems may already carry enough information about the phase.
+- Consider different encoding strategies such as angle or amplitude encoding.
+You can find the pre-defined Classiq method for angle encoding [here](https://docs.classiq.io/latest/explore/functions/qmod_library_reference/classiq_open_library/variational_data_encoding/variational_data_encoding/#encode-on-bloch)
+- You may apply classical preprocessing, but the model must ultimately be quantum.